 10 Requirements for Screening Tenants in the City of Portland

 When screening rental applications in Portland, Oregon, landlords must adhere to specific guidelines set by HUD and the Portland Housing Bureau to ensure fair and legal practices.
-Here are key points for landlords to consider in order to save themselves from fines and messy lawsuits:
+(Updated 2026: Oregon’s SB 599 and evolving Portland Housing Bureau rules have added new requirements — key updates are noted throughout this post.)
+Here are the key points every landlord should know to protect themselves from fines and costly legal disputes:

 1. Application and Screening Criteria

-• Public Posting: Landlords must publicly post all rental criteria, including screening criteria, rental amount, and security deposit amount, before accepting applications.
-Applicants should be aware of the terms of the tenancy and what is required to qualify for the rental home before paying a non-refundable application fee.
+• Public Posting: Landlords must publicly post all rental criteria, including screening criteria, rental amount, all applicable added fees (for pets or perks), breakdown of which utilities the tenant will be responsible for, and security deposit amounts, before accepting applications.
+Applicants should be fully aware of the tenancy terms and the requirements to qualify for the rental home before paying a non-refundable application fee.

 • First Come, First Served: Applications must be accepted on a first-come, first-served basis to prevent discrimination.
 This eliminates the practice of accepting multiple application fees and credit reports from different applicants, ensuring a fair process.

-• Screening Fees: Any screening fees must be disclosed upfront and can only be collected if there is an available unit.
+• Screening Fees: Any screening fees must be disclosed upfront and may be collected only if a unit is available.
 Additionally, there are limits on screening fees to prevent overcharging.
 Looking for a resource?
-Local Portland screening company, Pacific Screening charges Living Room applicants $55 each.
+Local Portland screening company, Pacific Screening, charges Living Room applicants $55 each.

 2. Public Advertising

-• 72-Hours Notice: Landlords must keep listings open for 72 hours before accepting rental applications when publicly marketing the property.
+• 72-Hour Notice: Landlords must keep listings open for 72 hours before accepting rental applications when publicly marketing the property.
 This allows more people to view the property and prevents rushed applications.
+Yes, posting your listing on a Facebook group or social media counts as “publicly marketing.”

 • Accessibility: Listings must note if the unit qualifies as accessible housing, giving priority to applicants with mobility disabilities or other qualifying conditions.